 Tim Ellis, President

 Emily Reynolds, Secretary

 The Longmont Jazz Association is run by a dedicated group of volunteers.
-Please consider serving on the board of directors or volunteering for the festival.
-We are looking for people with skills in many areas including fundraising, marketing, financial management, etc. Please contact us if you are interested.
+Please consider volunteering in any capacity to forward our mission.
+Please contact us if you are interested.